-Our Board recommends that you vote your shares: (1) "FOR" each of the nominees to the Board; (2) "FOR" the ratification of PricewaterhouseCoopers LLP as our independent registered public accounting firm for 2011; (3) "FOR" the proposal regarding an advisory vote on executive compensation; and (4) "EVERY 1 YEAR" for the proposal regarding an advisory vote on the frequency of the advisory vote on executive compensation.
+Our Board recommends that you vote your shares: (1) "FOR" each of the nominees to the Board; (2) "FOR" the ratification of PricewaterhouseCoopers LLP as our independent registered public accounting firm for 2012; and (3) "FOR" the proposal to approve, on an advisory basis, compensation for our named executive officers for 2011.

-Kenneth D. Tuchman, our Chairman and Chief Executive Officer ("CEO") and the beneficial owner of approximately 55.4% of the issued and outstanding shares of common stock as of the record date (approximately 54.1% of the shares entitled to vote, excluding stock options) has indicated that he intends to vote: (1) "FOR" each of the nominees to the Board; (2) "FOR" the ratification of PricewaterhouseCoopers LLP as our independent registered public accounting firm for 2011; (3) "FOR" the proposal regarding an advisory vote on executive compensation; and (4) "EVERY 1 YEAR" for the proposal regarding an advisory vote on the frequency of the advisory vote on executive compensation.
+Kenneth D. Tuchman, our Chairman and Chief Executive Officer ("CEO") and the beneficial owner of approximately 57.7% of the issued and outstanding shares of common stock as of the record date (57.1% of the shares entitled to vote, excluding stock options) has indicated that he intends to vote: (1) "FOR" each of the nominees to the Board; (2) "FOR" the ratification of PricewaterhouseCoopers LLP as our independent registered public accounting firm for 2012; and (3) "FOR" the proposal to approve, on an advisory basis, compensation for our named executive officers for 2011.